 What You Need to Know about Wisdom Teeth Surgery

-If you or someone you love is preparing to get wisdom teeth removed, you’re in good company.
-According to the American Association of Oral and Maxillofacial Surgeons 9 out of 10 people have at least one impacted wisdom tooth that needs to be extracted.
-Since getting wisdom teeth removed is considered surgery-albeit a very common outpatient surgery-it’s natural for you to have many questions about your wisdom teeth, the procedure to remove them and what recovery looks like.
-So, we pulled together some of the most frequently asked questions we get from our patients so you’ll have everything you need to know about getting wisdom teeth removed.
+According to the American Association of Oral and Maxillofacial Surgeons, 9 out of 10 people have at least one impacted wisdom tooth that needs extraction.
+Since the removal of wisdom teeth is considered oral surgery (a very common, safe, and routine outpatient procedure), it’s natural to have questions.
+Here is everything you need to know about getting your wisdom teeth removed.

 What are wisdom teeth?

-Wisdom teeth are the third set of molars-flatter teeth used to grind food down-and the last permanent teeth to erupt for most humans.
-Most adults get four wisdom teeth-two on the top and two on the bottom behind the first and second set of molars.
-It is possible to have less than four wisdom teeth, have more than four (called supernumerary wisdom teeth) and some people don’t develop any at all!
+Wisdom teeth are the third set of molars that usually begin to erupt between the ages of 16 and 26.
+These molars are the flatter teeth in the back of the mouth used to grind down food and are often the last permanent teeth to erupt.
+Most people will get four (two on the top and two on the bottom) that come in behind the first and second sets of molars.
+Though uncommon, some people can have less or more than four, or never develop any at all.